Amankumar0152/weatherapp/README.md

 1. Open the backend project in IntelliJ IDEA, Eclipse, or Spring Tool Suite.
 2. Go to `src/main/resources/application.properties` and add your OpenWeather API key:
+3. Run the Spring Boot main class:
+4. The backend will start at:

+### 3. Frontend Setup (HTML, CSS, JavaScript)

+1. Open the `weather-frontend` folder.
+2. Make sure the files are named: